linhn0510/linh_portfolio/README.md

 2017: Toys were sold the most in units in quarter 4

-2018: Toys were sold the most in units in quarter 2 so far
+2018: Toys were sold the most in units in quarter 2
 ### 4. Which product had the most significant swift in sales during summer?
 ````sql
 WITH yearly_sales AS (